It is NOT a sports device. So stop reading now if that’s your thing.

 The coin battery (CR2032) should last 3-6 months and a spare is included as is a circular black device for removing the rear casing yourself.

-Along with a vibration function, the LEDs underneath the watch face shine though in various colours depending on the kind of notification received on your phone.
+Along with a vibration function, the LEDs underneath the watch face shine through in various colours depending on the kind of notification received on your phone.
 For example, RED is a voice call and GREEN is a SMS/TEXT.
 You can’t see the content of the notification – that’s on your phone.

 The app is basic but then this device is probably appealing to someone who wants a touch of style and not voluminous pages of activity graphs.

 It nicely covers distance, steps (vs goal) and calories for the day and trends over time.
-For sleep monitoring you get a similar data presentation with deep/light sleep.
+For sleep tracking, you get a similar data presentation with deep/light sleep.
 I only had about 4 days of casual use with the Nevo.
 Cursory accuracy checks against other trackers put the Nevo ‘in the right place’.
 It seems consistent too in that accuracy.

 I quite liked the idea of being able to press a button on the watch whilst my smartphone/ipad took a selfie.
 Is there a way of doing this without either having 3 hands or taking the watch off??